How to Grow Hypnum Moss (Hypnum cupressiforme)

 Lighting

-Hypnum cupressiforme grows best in shaded areas, with the kind of soft dappled light that finds its way down to the forest floor in its native environment.
+Hypnum cupressiforme grows best in shaded areas, with the kind of soft dappled light that reaches the forest floor in its native environment.

 That’s what makes it such a popular ground cover choice in gardens too.